zhufamily/Dynamics365Binding/ReadMe.md

 ## Installation

+It is available on public Nuget

-Nuget artifact source url https://pkgs.dev.azure.com/pcxhub-Procentrix/Procentrix.Crm.Base/_packaging/PcxCrmBase/nuget/v3/index.json
+It is also avaliable at PCX Nuget artifact source url https://pkgs.dev.azure.com/pcxhub-Procentrix/Procentrix.Crm.Base/_packaging/PcxCrmBase/nuget/v3/index.json

 Install the package and all dependencies.